How do filters work?

 Just add the first filter, then click '+ Add filter':

-After you add your second 'And' filter, click the '+' to create a filter group, and add your second plan filter:
+After you add your second 'And' filter, click the '+' to create a filter group, and add your second OS filter:

 Finally, set the filter group to use 'Or' logic:

-Now, your filters match all users who signed up less than 60 days ago, and are on your 'Trial' or 'Lite' plan.
+Now, your filters match all users who are either on iOS or Android.

 💡Tip